This programme is firmly rooted in the tradition of drawing and the individuality this discipline instils.

 A maximum of three A level-equivalent qualifications will be accepted towards meeting the UCAS tariff requirement.

 AS levels, or qualifications equivalent to AS level, are not accepted.
 The Extended Project qualification (EPQ) may be accepted towards entry, in conjunction with two A-level equivalent qualifications.

 Please contact the University directly if you are unsure whether you meet the minimum entry requirements for the course.

 Learn more about MMU's Foundation Diploma in Art and Design.

-See Money Matters for further information and advice.
+See Funding your studies for further information and advice.

 All of the books required for the course are available from the library.
-The University also has PC labs and a laptop loan service.
+The University also has PC labs and a PC laptop loan service.
 However, many students choose to buy a laptop (Apple laptops tend to be standard).
 In addition the Adobe Creative Cloud software suite is available at a student rate.
-Students will need a range of art materials and funds to print their assignments and other documents.
-Campus printing costs start from 5p per page.
-Estimated costs are £300 for a laptop, £200 per year for software (optional) up to £100 each year for materials and printing.
+Students will need a range of art materials and funds to print their assignments and related documents.
+Estimated costs are £1000 - £1500 for a laptop, £200 per year for software (optional) up to £100 each year for materials and printing.
 A portable hard drive is essential – approx. £60.00.

 * All amounts shown are estimates.